Ready to say goodbye to debt for good? Learn More

 How To Prepare for Court Appearances

-To have a successful court experience, it’s best to:
+🏛️ To have a successful court experience, it often helps to:

 • Arrive early for your hearing.

-• Speak respectfully to the judge and other people in the courtroom.
+• Speak respectfully to the judge and others in the courtroom.

 • Dress professionally.

-• Be organized and bring copies of relevant documents to support your defenses.
+• Stay organized and bring copies of any documents that support your position.

-Upsolve’s article on What Happens In Small Claims Court has other helpful tips.
+💡 Upsolve’s article on What Happens In Small Claims Court includes additional tips that can help you feel more prepared.

 What Happens if You Don’t Respond to the Lawsuit?

-What Do I Do if the Court Already Issued a Default Judgment Against Me?
+What Do You Do if the Court Already Issued a Default Judgment Against You?

 Written By: